-The Royal Dutch Mathematical Society, the Koninlijk Wiskundig Genootschap, has the distinction of being the oldest of all present-day national mathematical societies.
+The Royal Dutch Mathematical Society, the Koninlijk Wiskundig Genootschap (KWG), has the distinction of being the oldest of all present-day national mathematical societies.
 Founded in 1778, it still carries its 18th century motto, Untiring labor overcomes all.
 In all other respects, the Society has adapted to the 21st century.
-It now serves as the professional organization of all Dutch-speaking individuals whose activities are somehow related to mathematics.
+It serves as the professional organization of individuals, in particularly the Netherlands, whose activities are related to mathematics.

-The Society organizes a variety of conferences and symposia focused at different groups of mathematicians.
-The Dutch Mathematical Congress is an annual two-day conference that attracts a large part of the Dutch mathematical community.
-Once every three years, the Brouwer Medal is awarded during the congress to a prominent mathematician.
+The KWG organizes a variety of conferences and symposia focused at different groups of mathematicians.
+The Netherlands Mathematical Congress (NMC) is an annual two-day conference that attracts a large part of the mathematics community in the Netherlands.
+Once every three years at the NMC, the Brouwer Medal is awarded to a prominent mathematician.
 The Winter Symposium is aimed at high school teachers.
-The Society supports the yearly Study Group Mathematics with Industry to promote the knowledge transfer between academic mathematicians and industry.
+The KWG supports the yearly Study Group Mathematics with Industry to promote the knowledge transfer between academic mathematicians and industry.

-The Society publishes the Nieuw Archief voor Wiskunde, a quarterly for all of its members with a famous problem section, Pythagoras, a magazine for high school students, and Indagationes Mathematicae, a quarterly research journal .
-This website provides information on the history and the current activities of the Society, and maintains a calendar for the mathematical events taking place in the Netherlands.
+The KWG website provides information on the history and the current activities of KWG, and maintains a calendar for mathematical events organized in the Netherlands.
 The KWG has reciprocity agreements with the American (AMS and SIAM), Australian, Belgian, French, German, Indian, London and South-African mathematical societies, with the Netherlands Society for Mathematics Teachers, and with the Netherlands Society for Statistics and Operations Research.